Deck McGuire: Los Angeles Dodgers

-McGuire was subsequently signed to a minor league contract by the Los Angeles Dodgers and was assigned to the Tulsa Drillers of the Class AA Texas League to start the season.
+McGuire was subsequently signed to a minor league contract by the Los Angeles Dodgers and was assigned to the Tulsa Drillers of the Double-A Texas League to start the season.
 He pitched in 30 games (with 18 starts) between Tulsa and the Oklahoma City Dodgers of the PCL and was 9–6 with a 3.69 ERA.

 St. Louis Cardinals

-In November 2015, McGuire signed a minor league contract with the St. Louis Cardinals.
-He began the 2016 season with the Memphis Redbirds of the PCL.
+On November 26, 2015, McGuire signed a minor league contract with the St. Louis Cardinals.
+He began the 2016 season with the Triple–A Memphis Redbirds of the PCL, and also made one appearance for the Double–A Springfield Cardinals.
+In 26 starts for Memphis, McGuire registered a 7–11 record and 5.10 ERA with 111 strikeouts across 134 innings pitched.
+He elected free agency following the season on November 7, 2016.

 Cincinnati Reds

-In February 2017, McGuire signed a minor league contract with the Cincinnati Reds.
-He pitched for the Pensacola Blue Wahoos of the Class AA Southern League.
-On September 12, 2017, the Reds promoted McGuire to the major leagues.
+On February 20, 2017, McGuire signed a minor league contract with the Cincinnati Reds.
+He pitched for the Pensacola Blue Wahoos of the Double–A Southern League.
+On September 12, the Reds promoted McGuire to the major leagues.
 He appeared in six games for the Reds in 2017, and pitched to a 1–1 record, 2.63 ERA, and 11 strikeouts in 132/3 innings.
-On November 3 McGuire was outrighted to Triple-A. He elected free agency on November 6, 2017.
+On November 3, McGuire was removed from the 40–man roster and sent outright to Triple-A. He elected free agency on November 6.